Oregon rancher approved to kill 2 wolves; advocates alarmed

 The rancher has until May 4 to kill up to two wolves and Oregon wildlife officials can also kill them if they encounter them.

-They must also not have any bone piles or carcasses in the range that would attract wolves.

-ODFW said the rancher had used pens, range riders and had fired weapons in the air to scare off wolves.
+ODFW said the rancher had used pens and range riders, and had fired weapons in the air to scare off wolves.

 Data taken from the wolves’ collars show the animals “have a pattern of routinely using this property at this time of year and many producers are getting ready to place cows on the neighboring pastures soon.”